superbounou/mireille-bot/README.md

 # 2. License

-This sample is licensed under the [BSD 3-clause license](https://opensource.org/licenses/BSD-3-Clause).
+This sample is licensed under the BeerWare :)